The Revolution of Multimodal Large Language Models: A Survey: Introduction

 \section{Introduction}

-The introduction of the attention operator and the Transformer architecture~\cite{vaswani2017attention} has enabled the creation of models capable of handling various modalities on an increasingly large scale.
+The introduction of the attention operation and the Transformer architecture~\cite{vaswani2017attention} has enabled the creation of models capable of handling various modalities on an increasingly large scale.
 This advancement is largely attributed to the versatility of the operator and the adaptability of the architecture.
-Initially, this breakthrough was leveraged for language-specific models~\cite{devlin2018bert,brown2020language} but quickly extended to support visual processing backbones~\cite{dosovitskiy2021image} and eventually for models that integrate diverse modalities~\cite{radford2021learning}.
+Initially, this breakthrough was leveraged for language-specific models~\cite{devlin2018bert,brown2020language} but quickly extended to support diverse modalities~\cite{li2019visualbert,lu2019vilbert} and facilitate their integration within unified embedding spaces~\cite{radford2021learning}.

 The surge in sophisticated Large Language Models (LLMs), particularly their capacity for in-context learning, has encouraged researchers to broaden the scope of these models to encompass multiple modalities, both as inputs and outputs.
 This expansion has led to the development of cutting-edge models such as GPT-4V~\cite{achiam2023gpt} and Gemini~\cite{team2023gemini}, showcasing state-of-the-art performance.